decentraland/documentation-creators/docs/development-guide/2018-02-26-scene-metadata.md

 ---
 date: 2018-02-26
-title: Scene metadata
+title: Scenes
-description: Learn how to add metadata to a scene.
+description: Learn how to set up a scene and configure its metadata.
 categories:
   - development-guide
 type: Document